-- In the bowl of electric mixer, mix together the butter and sugar until they are just well combined.
+- In the bowl of electric mixer, mix together the butter and sugar until they are combined.

-- Dump onto a surface dusted with flour and shape into a flat disk.
+- Place it onto a floured surface and pat into a flat disk.

-- Wrap in plastic and chill for 30 minutes.
+- Wrap it with plastic food wrap and chill for 1 hour in the refrigerator.

-- Spread raspberry jam the bottom side of each solid cookie and cover with the top cookie (with the hole).
+- Spread raspberry jam to the bottom side of each cookie and cover with the top cookie (with the window).

-- Dust the top of the cut-out cookies with confectioners’ sugar.
+- Dust the top of the cookies with confectioner sugar.